SerenityOS/serenity/Base/usr/share/man/man1/arp.md

 ## Name

-arp - display ARP cache
+arp - Display or modify the system ARP cache

 ## Synopsis